AstroPathJHU/AstroPathPipeline/astropath/hpfs/imagecorrection/docs/AdditionalTools.md

 This workflow is described in more detail [here](OverviewWorkflowofImageCorrectionModule.md#576overview-workflow-of-image-correction-module).

-# 5.7.5.2.
-Instructions to Apply Image Correction Standalone Via Python Package
-The "applyflatw" portion of the code corrects raw ".Data.dat" files based on a given flatfield and warping model and writes out their contents, either overwriting the original raw image files, or as new ".fw" files.
+he "applyflatw" portion of the code corrects raw ".Data.dat" files based on a given flatfield and warping model and writes out their contents, either overwriting the original raw image files, or as new ".fw" files.
 To run it for a single sample in the most common use case, enter the following command and arguments:

 `applyflatwsample <Dpath>\<Dname> <Rpath> <SlideID> --flatfield-file [path_to_flatfield_bin_file] --warping-file [path_to_warping_summary_csv_file] --njobs [njobs]`